Cornell-MAE-UG/fa25-portfolio-mvs46/_projects/2022-trig-analysis.md

   <source src="/fa25-portfolio-mvs46/assets/images/fluidsvideo.mp4" type="video/mp4">
 </video>

-My contribution to this Fluid Mechanical Dissecction was:
+My contribution to this Fluid Mechanical Dissection was:
 <br>
 <br>
 -Helping take apart the lawn mower where I used wrenches and power tools.